-Tapas, the 3rd Niyama laid out by Patanaji, is translate as discipline, willpower, austerity.
+Tapas, the 3rd Niyama laid out by Patanaji, is translated as discipline, willpower, austerity.
 So tapas can be a hard pill to swallow for any fellow rebels who’ve never gotten along well with rules!

 But far from falling in line, tapas actually asks us to double down on our rebellious nature.
 It urges us to go against the grain of habit, to swim against the stream of both our internal and the external status quo.